gitter-badger/penguins-eggs/README.md

 sudo apt-get update
 sudo apt-get install apache2 dnsmasq nfs-kernel-server syslinux pxelinux
 ```
-No need other configurations, or better, all the necessary configurations will create from eggs.
+No need other configurations, or better, all the necessary configurations will be created from eggs.

 For other informations, write to the author.